cartiss/ai-app/README.md

 </div>

 <br>
-<p>This is a website based on Flask used for hosting our AI models and implementing the full life cycle for them.</p>
+<p>This is a Flask-based website for hosting our AI models and implementing the full model life cycle for them.</p>

 <p>We've created different models from NLP (Natural Language Processing) and CV (Computer Vision) fields.
-A list of them you can see below.</p>
+You can see the list of them below.</p>

 <p>Each model has a detail page where user can interact with the model using their own data. </p>
-<a href="https://www.google.com">Try it by your own!</a>
+<a href="https://www.google.com">Try it yourself!</a>

 ### List of models